 Your Child's Well-Being

-The provision at St. Luke’s Primary School takes account of every aspect of a child’s development.
+The provision at St. Luke’s takes account of every aspect of a child’s development.
 The curriculum gives children the opportunity to achieve the highest possible standards of numeracy and literacy whilst ensuring they can become confident in physical, artistic, practical and social skills.
 We provide a broad and balanced education allowing for the individual needs of each child to be met and all the staff at St Luke's are therefore committed to ensuring the positive mental health and well-being of all the children.